 So why a customary?
 The first reason is that, as I Corinthians tells us, our God is a God of order.
 Secondly, we want to make sure that our ministry has no scandal or impediment.
 Thirdly, I Timothy tells us that 'the laborer is worthy of his wages', in other words, fairness and thriving are goals for our common life as the ordained.

-This is a new recension of this document, and it continues to evolve.
+This document continues to evolve.
 I welcome any feedback.

 Peace,